 - Brownie Flag Recipe from Spicy Southern Kitchen

-Below is the printable recipe card for today’s American Flag Heart Decorated Sugar Cookies.
+Below is the printable recipe card along with nutritional information for today’s American Flag Heart Decorated Sugar Cookies.

 This royal icing is not too sweet with a light almond flavor.
 Once dry, it doesn’t become rock hard which makes it perfect for cookie decorating.

 - ¼ cup meringue powder

 - warm water

 - gel food color, red and blue

 Add the sugar, meringue powder, corn syrup, and almond extract into a large bowl.